Meet the Staff:

 Joshua Campbell is the newest addition to The Columbian-Progress editorial staff, joining in August 2015 as the Sports Editor.
 Campbell is a 2015 graduate of the University of Southern Mississippi with a bachelor’s degree in broadcast journalism.
 For three years, he worked as sports editor for The Student Printz, USM’s student-run newspaper.
 Campbell is an avid sports fan with his fandom spreading from the Chicago Cubs to the Dallas Cowboys.
 In his free time, he enjoys playing video games, watching television and playing sports.
 He is the son of Michael and Hiedi Campbell of Slidell, La., and is the youngest of six children.

-KIM GINGELL, advertising consultant
+ASHLEY CLARK, advertising consultant

 TRACEY McNEESE, Classifieds/Circulation/Production Assistant